UPDATE: JULY 25, 2018

 Here are some of these wonderful people:

-The SPC will be hosting the 5th annual 5k walk/run on July 30, 2017.
-If you would like to donate or know of anyone in the Minnesota area who would be interested, please pass this information on to them.
-You can find the link here.
+The SPC will be hosting the 8th annual 5k walk/run on September 15, 2018.
+If you are interested in participating or know of anyone in the Minnesota area who would be interested, please pass this information on to them.
+To sign up, you can find the link here.

 Below is a Ted Talks video of Kevin Breel, a writer, comedian and mental health advocate.
 In April, 2014, the Suicide Prevention Collaborative hosted Kevin at a public speaking engagement, to help increase awareness of teen suicide and help decrease the stigma of mental illness.
 Take a look: (It’s 10:56)